Kaciras/ts-directly/README.md

 Transform the module from TypeScript to JavaScript using a supported compiler, the compiler options is read from closest tsconfig.json.

 * `code`: TypeScript code to compile.
-* `filename`: The filename must have a valid JS or TS extension.
+* `filename`: The filename, must have a valid JS or TS extension.
 * `format`: Specify the output format `commonjs` or `module`, if omitted it is determined automatically.

 Returns a promise of object with properties: